 Why is understanding and complying with this issue critical to golf business?

-There are more than 57 million Americans living with disabilities, and many of them are currently playing or newly discovering golf.
+There are more than 61 million adult Americans living with disabilities, and many of them are currently playing or newly discovering golf.
 While there are federal laws which golf courses must follow to ensure accessibility, learning how to accommodate this growing customer base requires education and training to all levels of the golf staff.

 How can owners and operators make golf more accessible to all players?

 The NGCOA encourages golf course owners and operators to embrace all golfers regardless of capabilities and limitations, so we're committed to understanding the changing federal regulations on accessibility, and educating and consulting our members on proactive measures they can adopt to ensure their facility and staff are prepared to serve those with disabilities.
 In that vein, we've created materials golf course owners and operators can use to help with compliance and business success.
-Learn more about this issue and discuss it with your peers.